mircodemarchi/EdgeLearning/README.md

     ```
 ## Contribution guidelines ##

-If you would like to contribute to Opera, please contact the developer:
+If you would like to contribute to Edge Learning, please contact the developer:

 * Mirco De Marchi <mirco.demarchi@univr.it>
 * Luca Geretti <luca.geretti@univr.it>